Entecavir (Monograph)

 Common Adverse Effects

-Entecavir is not a substrate for CYP isoenzymes.
-It does not inhibit or induce CYP isoenzymes 1A2, 2C9, 2C19, 2D6, 3A4, or 2B6 and does not inhibit 2E1 or induce 3A5.
+Entecavir is not a substrate, inducer, or inhibitor of the CYP isoenzymes.
+Entecavir does not inhibit or induce CYP isoenzymes 1A2, 2C9, 2C19, 2D6, 3A4, or 2B6, and does not inhibit 2E1 or induce 3A5.

 Nephrotoxic Drugs or Drugs Eliminated by Renal Excretion

 Concomitant use with drugs that reduce renal function or compete for active tubular secretion may increase serum concentrations of entecavir and/or the other drug.
-Monitor closely for adverse effects if used concomitantly with drugs excreted renally or with drugs known to affect renal function.
-(See Specific Drugs under Interactions)
+Monitor closely for adverse effects if used concomitantly with drugs that are excreted renally or that affect renal function.

 Specific Drugs